Case study - Zen Electron

 • New Zealand: None

-This provides for a complex Composable Commerce Project setup, typical of a company at an enterprise scale, requiring well-thought-out solutions for product catalog management and pricing.
+This multi-brand, multi-region footprint creates a complex Project setup.
+It is typical of enterprise-scale companies and requires well-thought-out solutions for product catalog management and pricing.

 Product catalog